kubernetes/community/keps/0001-kubernetes-enhancement-proposal-process.md

 * **owning-sig** Required
   * The SIG that is most closely associated with this KEP.
-If there is code or other artifacts that will result from this KEP, then it is expected that this SIG will take responsiblity for the bulk of those artifacts.
+If there is code or other artifacts that will result from this KEP, then it is expected that this SIG will take responsibility for the bulk of those artifacts.
   * Sigs are listed as `sig-abc-def` where the name matches up with the directory in the `kubernetes/community` repo.
 * **participating-sigs** Optional